AI-Generated Fiction: Generic Writing with a Language Model

 María’s heart sank.
 Her grip on the bucket tightened as she thought of Mateo.
 Was he safe?
 Had he eaten?
 Was he still alive?

 The Philippine countryside is the same everywhere, but in a fictional tale, this particular setting cannot merely be where the story happened.
-Fetching water from a river should give an idea of this dangerous task, given the threats surrounding the now highly militarized town of Bauan.
+Fetching water from a river should give an idea of this dangerous task, given the threats surrounding the then highly militarized town of Bauan.

 Real-World Knowledge is Missing in this AI-generated Context.
 An interesting historical fact that is good to note in this Philippine-American war story was the zoning applied to the Batangas towns to pressure General Miguel Malvar to surrender.
 In the AI-generated text, we get only the general context that can be applied to any context of war employed in any narrative.

-Add Layers to the Ai-Generated Plot
+Add layers to the Ai-generated plot

 When María returned home, she found a young boy waiting outside her hut.
 He was barefoot and dusty, his eyes darting nervously.